- STANFORD EMERGENCY MANUAL POCKET VERSION - 28 Sep 2023

 2011 Lecturer, Pulmonary Edema in a 3-Year-Old Following Tonsillectomy, and 75 Cases of 10-Hour Outpatient General Anesthetics for Atresia/Microtia Pediatric Surgery, Stanford Anesthesia Grand Rounds

-2015 Lecturer, Pediatric Anesthesia in a Freestanding Ambulatory Surgery Center, Stanford Anesthesia Grand Rounds
+2015 Lecturer, Pediatric Anesthesia at Freestanding Ambulatory Facilities, Stanford Anesthesia Grand Rounds

 2016 Invited Lecturer, The Transition From Anesthesia Residency to Community Practice, University of New Mexico, Albuquerque, New Mexico, July 14, 2016